Frequently Asked Questions for Garage Door Trouble Shooting Around Plano, TX

 If the garage door is not working, that can create major problems.
 There is nothing worse than not being able to get out of your garage on a Monday morning to go to work.
 Routine maintenance is more important now than ever since the garage door has truly become the new front door.
 Here are a few tips to help you get your garage door working again.

 This can be a very frustrating process, but it is usually an easy fix.
-Follow the steps on the image link below or consult the owner’s manual from your vehicle.
+Follow the steps on the image link to the left or consult the owner’s manual from your vehicle.
 Not all vehicles are compatible with garage door openers.

 Most modern garage door openers have Infrared Safety Beams (or ISB’s).
 Since 1993, these have been required as a safety feature by the government as a safety measure.
 These little square boxes at the bottom of your garage door must be aligned in order for your door to close.
 Check to be sure that nothing is blocking the sensors, and try loosening the wing nuts to adjust them.
 Sweep the area around the sensors and make sure that nothing on the door or tracks might be obstructing the path of the beam.
 Both safety sensors should be lit up a solid color, not flickering or off.
 If both lights are lit up on either side, your opener might need to have its’ force settings or travel limits adjusted on the unit.
 This is something that a professional should perform.
 Routine maintenance can help prevent sensors from coming misaligned due to vibration and loose tracks or hardware on the garage door.